lbrunori/dynaq--example/README.md

 # DynaQ+ - example
-Basic implementation of algorithm DynaQ+ to adminsitrate a proccessing queue.
+Basic implementation of DynaQ+ to adminsitrate a proccessing queue.